disaster2395/F95Checker/README.md

   - Download links, F95zone Donor DDL and RPDL.net support
   - Forum tags and personal labels
   - Forum score (value out of 5) and personal rating (5 stars)
+  - Forum reviews (20 most recents)
   - Personal notes (textbox you can use however you want)
+  - Most of these details, and some extras, tracked in a local timeline
 - Sorting and filtering by most of above details, with multisort and multifilter support
+- Tag highlighting to quickly spot content you might like and what to avoid
 - Also supports media (animations, collections...) and normal threads
 - Custom games to manually add games from other platforms
 - Auto updating (the tool, NOT the games)
 - Background mode (periodically refresh in background and receive desktop notifications)
 - Many ways to add games, including a companion web browser extension
+- Network proxy support

 ## Download: [here](https://github.com/WillyJL/F95Checker/releases/latest)

 ## Compatibility:

-Built with Python 3.11+ for Windows, Linux and MacOS.
+Built with Python 3.11/3.12 for Windows, Linux and macOS (x64 and arm64).

 Binaries are available for all 3 platforms, requiring no setup at all.
 If instead you want to run from source note that Python 3.11+ is required and you'll need to install the requirements with pip.